How to Show or Hide Pen Menu icon on Taskbar in Windows 11

 Summary

 You now know two ways to control the pen menu icon on your Windows 11 taskbar.
-The easiest method is using Settings.
+Using Settings is often the quickest way.
 If you prefer using the registry editor, remember that this method requires admin access to your computer.
-Choose whichever method works best for you.
+Pick the method that works best for you.

 Was this guide helpful?